-To partner with a 21st Century Community Learning Center is to have a substantive role to play in the delivery of services, to share grant resources, to carry out delivery of 21st CCLC services, and to have significant, on-going involvement in the management, oversight, and evaluation of the program.
-Priority shall be given to applications submitted jointly by a local educational agency and another eligible entity.
+To partner with a 21st Century Community Learning Center is to have a substantive role in planning the delivery of services, to share grant resources, to carry out delivery of 21st CCLC services, and to have significant, ongoing involvement in the management, oversight, and evaluation of the program.
+Priority shall be given to applications submitted jointly by a local educational agency (LEA) and another eligible entity.

-If the grantee is not a school district, an arrangement with the LEA for access to student achievement data is necessary to evaluate the effectiveness of the program, including the assurance of confidentiality of student data.
+If the grantee is not a school district, a data sharing agreement with the LEA for access to student level data is necessary to evaluate the effectiveness of the program, including the assurance of confidentiality of student data.